So you want some lead magnet ideas to build an email list, huh?

 How about driving that newly-built email list of leads deeper into your inbound marketing funnel so you can convert them from subscribers into actual paying customers?

 Well, you’re going to need to some bad ass “ethical bribes” throughout your funnel to do that.

 Lead magnets are critical to the lead generation process.
 And they are just as important for the rest of the funnel as well.
-It doesn’t matter if you’re in B2B or B2C and it doesn’t matter if you’re in SaaS or Ecommerce.
+It doesn’t matter if you’re a B2B marketing agency or you want to write email newsletters for your ecommerce brand.
 If you use a sales funnel to generate traffic, turn them into leads, and then turn those leads into sales, you need lead magnets

 But not just any lead magnets.
 You need the right ones.

 That’s because the offer is everything.
 And when coupled with the right positioning and copy, a few good lead magnets can literally triple your lead generation almost overnight.

 But just in case you’re new to this whole thing, lets do a quick 101 overview of what lead magnets even are in the first place.

 After a quick Google search, I found this definition from DigitalMarketer.com:

 Lead Magnet – Noun – An irresistible bribe offering a specific chunk of value to a prospect in exchange for their contact information.